 Imagine if you will.
 It is seven o’clock on a misty Dartmoor morning in early May.
 The camp has been awake since five, a nervous breakfast has been eaten, sleeping bags have been stuffed back into rucksacks, feet have been strapped up, boots have been laced team and the snaking queue of over two thousand young people has been joined.

 The queue leads up through Okehampton Army Camp to the start line of Dartmoor’s annual Ten Tors Challenge.
 There are flags, there is excitement, mostly there are nerves.
 All of the youngsters have trained hard for this event; some of them have previous experience of the test that is ahead of them.
-A select few adults (those leaders who have worked all year to provide training) ascend the hillside and assemble for the start, the rest gather below.
+A select few adults (team managers who have worked all year to provide training) ascend the hillside and assemble for the start, the rest gather below.
 Both have a thought provoking view, those on the hillside can see the routes ahead of their charges, the tracks curving out of sight and the tor tops disappearing into the mist; those below can see the teams, an array of coloured sweatshirts, ranged across the hill and pressing towards the line.

 Make no mistake, this is a tough challenge; but it brings worthwhile rewards.
 Over the years, phrases such as, “The best thing I have ever done!”
 And “I can’t believe I did it!” have been uttered to me from youngsters with bleeding, blistered feet and from adults who took part in their youth and still marvel at the experience.